reactwg/react-native-releases/docs/guide-release-testing.md

 tmp/RNTestProject$ yarn start
 # verify tests "what to test"
 # kill metro
-# delete RNTestProject from your Android sim
+adb uninstall com.rntestproject # delete RNTestProject from your Android sim
 ```

 ## Versions older than 71